GeyserMC/GeyserOptionalPack/developer_documentation.md

 ### Killer bunnies

 The killer bunny does not exist in Bedrock Edition.
 Nonetheless, this is primarily a simple texture swap.
 The "caerbannog" texture is the name of the texture in Java Edition, so that name has been used for consistency.
 This texture is added to the pack and the rabbit entity definition file.
 In order to construct the Molang query, the "Toast" rabbit must also be considered.
 In the event a rabbit is named "Toast", the texture is always overridden as the texture "Toast", including in the case of the killer bunny.
-Therefore, the query to select the texture is constructed as follows, with `q.is_bribed` being determined by Geyser:
+Therefore, the query to select the texture is constructed with `q.is_bribed` being determined by Geyser:

 ```json
 "textures": [